Bellum Batonianum: Background

 Illyricum had seen some fighting during the Great Roman Civil War between Julius Caesar and the forces of the Senate led by Pompey several decades earlier.
 The Romans who lived in some of the coastal towns supported Caesar, while the native peoples largely supported Pompey.
 Quintus Cornificius, a Caesarian, repulsed Quintus Octavius, a Pompeian.
 The Dalmatians routed Aulus Gabinius, a Caesarian who had been ordered by Caesar to join Cornificius in Illyricum.
 The Dalmatians later asked Caesar for a pardon.
 Caesar demanded a tribute and hostages as compensation, which was standard practice, and sent Publius Vatinius with three legions to enforce this.
 After Caesar was assassinated in 44 BC, the Dalmatians ignored these demands and routed five of Vatinius' cohorts.
 With the disruptions caused by further Roman civil wars in the years following, Dalmatian piracy in the Adriatic Sea became a problem again.

 In 35 BC, the Iapydes, the northernmost tribe of Dalmatia, carried out raids into northeastern Italy.
 They attacked Aquileia, and plundered Tergestus (Trieste).
 From 35 to 33 BC Octavian (who would soon become the emperor Augustus) undertook military campaigns in the region.
 He defeated the Iapydes and then pushed into southern Pannonia, where he seized the city of Segesta (which later, as a Roman town, was called Siscia).
-He then turned on the Dalmatians and captured Promona (to the south of modern Knin, Croatia) on the coast, the main city of the Liburnians, which had been seized by the Dalmatians.
+He then turned on the Dalmatians and captured Promona (to the northeast of modern Drniš, Croatia) on the coast, the main city of the Liburnians, which had been seized by the Dalmatians.
 After that he took the Dalmatian cities of Sunodium and Setovia.
 He then moved upon the Derbani, who sued for peace.
 He also destroyed the settlements on the islands of Melite (Mljet) and Melaina Corcyra (Korčula), and deprived the Liburnians of their ships, because all were involved in piracy.
 Octavian's lieutenants conducted various other operations in the region.
 Octavian temporarily restored Roman authority in Dalmatia and pushed into southern Pannonia, which had never before been reached by Roman armies.